Ron DeSantis to launch 2024 presidential bid on Twitter - reports

 Mr DeSantis is considered the main challenger to former president Donald Trump.

-The governor is part of a growing list of Republican contenders for the party's nomination.
+The governor is part of a growing list of Republican contenders for the party's nomination for the 2024 presidential race.

+Twitter Spaces is a platform that allows "creators" to host audio conversations on Twitter.

+A Fox News tweet about the upcoming Twitter Spaces meeting was retweeted by Mr Musk to his 140 million followers on Tuesday.